Lucent Springs

 MSW / LSCW

 Troy Rosslow is a licensed clinical social worker.
 His interest in counseling grew from his own work recovering from childhood trauma.
 He received a master’s degree in social work from Florida State University.
 Troy focuses on mindfulness-based counseling.
 He is amazed by the compassion, strength, and wisdom found in the present moment.
 As a counselor, he has seen how the present moment holds these gifts for all of us.
-Troy's other passions include cooking, making thing for his boys, and supporting his wife.
+Troy's other passions include cooking, creative construction, learning about lucid dreaming, and supporting his wife.

 Good Faith Estimate